 Restrictions over the next six weeks may include but are not limited to: heavy lifting, pulling, or pushing.
 It will take several weeks for the swelling and bruising to dissipate.
 It is common to experience a loss of feeling around the areola, due to swelling.

 The use of bath tubs, Jacuzzis, or anything that allows the body to submerge is not allowed, until clearance from the physician has been provided (usually three weeks after the surgery).
 Showering is allowed 24 hours after surgery.
 It is important to pat the operative areas dry and replace the dressings.
-If you have any questions, please call one of our licensed providers at North Valley Plastic Surgery.
+If you have any questions, please call one of our licensed providers at Arizona Facial Plastics.